WillsonPat/speechma-tts-simple-cli/README.md

 - **Input Sanitization:** Non-ASCII characters are removed from the input to ensure compatibility with the API.
 - **Punctuation Handling:** Punctuation marks like full stops and commas are handled properly for clearer, more natural speech.
 - **Audio Playback:** The generated audio is played automatically.
-- **Customizable Voice Selection:** Users can choose from a list of available voices, including gender and regional dialect options.
 - **Retry Logic:** If an error occurs when processing a chunk, the program automatically retries up to three times.

 ## Installation